earthly/website/blog/_posts/2021-06-22-markdown-lint.md

 ## [mdspell](https://www.npmjs.com/package/markdown-spellcheck)

 `mdspell` is a tool specifically for spelling checking markdown documents.
-It can be installed like this:
+Install it like this:

 ```
 npm i markdown-spellcheck -g
 ```

-It can be run on markdown files in an interactive mode that builds up a custom dictionary of exceptions that can then be used in CI.
+You can run it on markdown files in an interactive mode that builds up a custom dictionary of exceptions.
+You can then use that list later in a continuous integration process.

 ```
 mdspell -n -a --en-us  ./blog/_posts/2021-02-11-mitmproxy.md
 ```

-The downsides of `mdspell` are that the dictionary will likely trigger on lots of words that are quite common but not found it its default dictionary and it make take some time to build up a list of exceptions.
-As a shortcut you might be able to find some larger `.spelling` files on GitHub.
+The downsides of `mdspell` are that the dictionary will likely complain about lots of words that are quite common.
+It may take some time to build up a list of exceptions.
+As a shortcut, you might be able to find some more extensive `.spelling` files on GitHub.

 ### Coverage